lamberta/devkit-doc/guide/game-walkthrough.md

 The class `src.MoleHill` is a reference to the `./src/MoleHill.js` class located in our project directory.
-Besides the classes and modules defined in the SDK, user defined classes and modules can be imported into the game.
+Besides the classes and modules defined in the DevKit, user defined classes and modules can be imported into the game.
 Here the `as` command is used to alias the `src.MoleHill` to simply the `MoleHill` object.
 You can use this for any